 The University of Pittsburgh is a public comprehensive university on a 145-acre campus in Pittsburgh, Pennsylvania.
 Students have access to 100+ majors, minors, and certificates, including Athletic Training, Bioengineering, Bioinformatics, Chemistry, Communication Science, Emergency Medicine, and much more.
 Pitt also offers guaranteed internships at world-class corporations and organizations, undergraduate research projects, study abroad opportunities, and guaranteed admission to its top-ranked graduate and professional schools.

-Learn about more great STEM programs across the country with our other lists of featured science colleges.
+Learn about more great STEM programs across the country with our other lists of featured Science & Engineering colleges.